luanfujun/deep-photo-styletransfer/README.md

 ### Basic usage

 ### Use script
-To generate all results (in '/examples' folder) using the provided scripts, run
+To generate all results (in '/examples' folder) using the provided scripts, simply run
 ```
 run('gen_laplacian/gen_laplacian.m')
 ```